Trapsta/trapsta/README.md

 # Hi, I'm Jasper 👋

-## Machine Learning Engineer
+## Senior Software Engineer

-ML engineer combining 7+ years of production software experience with deep learning expertise.
-I build ML systems that actually ship to production.
+Software engineer combining 7+ years of production software experience with ML expertise.
+I build scalable systems that actually ship to production.

 ### What I'm Working On